The Golden Hour After Birth

 - First Nursing Session is Better Digested

 - Baby’s Body Temperature Remains Stable: A mother’s chest is warmer than any other parts of the body and can keep the baby from cooling down.
-That’s right, the mother’s body continues to regulate the baby’s body temperature even after birth – we are amazing, aren’t we?
+That’s right, the mother’s body continues to regulate the baby’s body temperature even after birth.

-- Risk of Infection for Baby Significantly Decreases during this time: The mother’s good bacteria is picked up via skin-to-skin contact and protects baby.
+- Risk of Infection for Baby Significantly Decreases: The mother’s good bacteria is picked up via skin-to-skin contact and protects baby.

 - Breastfeeding: The Golden Hour allows the natural act of breastfeeding to occur without pressure and on the baby’s timeframe.